maurges/every-rust-gui-library/notes.md

 4. You can't obtain a reference to a value in RefCell

 So at this point I have read only the first example and the api docs.
 Let's read the "tutorial" some more.

+There's an example with message passing.
+It works and it's neat how typesafe it is.
+Buuut it's absolutely not composable.
+A widget cannot have its internal state, because all events are processed in one place.